 The overall complexities of drug development are increasing.
 For one, biologics have opened more options that need to be evaluated faster.
-Another concern is that the growing number of oncology trials as well as the number of therapies targeted at unmet needs and smaller patient subgroups have made it difficult to enroll and retain clinical trial participants.
-Overall, these issues have created delays and contributes to year-on-year growth in cycle times.
+Another concern is that the growing number of oncology trials and the number of therapies targeting unmet needs.
+Additionally, smaller patient subgroups have made it difficult to enroll and retain clinical trial participants.
+Overall, these issues have created delays and contribute to year-on-year growth in cycle times.